Battle of Velikiye Luki: Background

 As part of Operation Barbarossa, the German army took Velikiye Luki on 19 July 1941, but was forced to retreat the next day due to Soviet counter-attacks breaking the line of communications in multiple places.
-A new attack was launched in late August, and the city was recaptured on Aug.
-26.
+A new attack was launched in late August, and the city was recaptured on 26 Aug.

 The city had great strategic value due to the main north-south railway line running just west of the city at Novosokolniki, as well as the city's own rail network to Vitebsk and bridges over the Lovat River.
 After its capture and with the German offensive running out of steam for the winter, the area was fortified.
 Marshy terrain extended to Lake Peipus from just north of the city defended by the German 16th Field Army, making operations in the region around the city difficult for both sides.
 Rather than maintaining a solid "front" in the area, the Germans established a series of thinly held outposts to the north and south of the city.

 Soviet counterattacks during the Winter Campaign of 1941–1942, especially the Battles of Rzhev just to the south, formed a large salient in the German lines.
 Velikiye Luki lay just on the western edge of the original advance, and was just as strategic for the Soviets as the Germans.
 The city dominated the region and would therefore be the natural point for fighting, offering the possibility of eliminating the German bridges on the Lovat, and to deny the Germans use of the rail line that provided communications between Army groups North and Centre.
 Furthermore, as long as the German Army occupied both rail junctions at Velikiye Luki and Rzhev, the Red Army could not reliably reinforce or resupply its troops on the north face of the massive Rzhev Salient.
 Because of its strategic significance, the Germans heavily fortified the city over the course of 1942.
-The Soviets often raided into German-held territory around the town and the town could only be kept supplied by armoured trains.
+The Soviets often raided German-held territory around the town and the town could only be kept supplied by armoured trains.

 Soviet offensive

 The Soviet offensive to retake the city was developed in mid-November 1942 using troops from the 3rd and 4th Shock armies, and 3rd Air Army.
-The city itself was defended by the 83rd Infantry Division commanded by Lieutenant General Theodor Scherer, the lines to the south held by the 3rd Mountain Division, and the front to the north held by the 5th Mountain Division.
-The city itself was provided with extensively prepared defenses and garrisoned by a full regiment of the 83rd Division and other troops, totaling around 7,000.
+The city was defended by the 83rd Infantry Division (Lieutenant General Theodor Scherer) the lines to the south held by the 3rd Mountain Division, and the front to the north held by the 5th Mountain Division.
+The city itself was provided with extensively prepared defenses and garrisoned by a full regiment of the 83rd Division a total of about 7,000 troops.